Open Quantum Systems and Quantum Algorithms: Aknowledgements

-We would like to thank prof. Maria Luisa Dalla Chiara and prof. Elena Castellani for the fruitful discussions about the contents of this article and for their help and support.
+We thank prof. Maria Luisa Dalla Chiara and prof. Elena Castellani for fruitful discussions and support.
+This work is done in the framework of the Convenzione operativa between the Institute for Complex Systems of the italian National Research Council, and the Physics and Astronomy Department of the Univeristy of Florence.